sheerun/filelock/README.md

 It works for sure on MRI 1.8, 1.9, 2.0, JRuby in both 1.8 and 1.9 mode, and Rubinius.

-You can use it with [GlusterFS](http://www.gluster.org/), but it doesn't support NFS in general.
+This gem doesn't support NFS.
+You can use it with [GlusterFS](http://www.gluster.org/), though.

 ## Usage